owayss/blog/content/post/blog-setup/index.md

 ---

 ## Adding new content
-Now, whenever I want to add new content, I just write a new markdown file, commit it to the repository, push to Github, and sip on my tea while waiting for Travis CI to tell me that it had successfully built & deployed the content to S3.
+Now, whenever I want to add new content, I just write a new markdown file, commit it to the repository, push to GitHub, and sip on my tea while waiting for Travis CI to tell me that it had successfully built & deployed the content to S3.

 ![Travis CI e-mail](travis-email.png "Travis CI e-mail")